pnp/blog/content/weekly-agenda/24-05-13/index.md

 ---

-### Microsoft 365 & Power Platform weekly call - 7th of May
+### Microsoft 365 & Power Platform weekly call - 13th of May

-* Tuesday, 7th of May 2024, 8:00 AM PT / 3:00 PM GMT
+* Tuesday, 13th of May 2024, 8:00 AM PT / 3:00 PM GMT
 * Download the [recurring invite](https://aka.ms/m365-dev-call) or [join the call](https://aka.ms/m365-dev-call-join) we'd love to see you in the call!
 * If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/playlist?list=PLR9nK3mnD-OUQOW86tT5dkCRQAVGY7DlH)

 Demos this time

-* [Nate Tennant](https://www.linkedin.com/in/nathantennant/) (Microsoft) – Enabling lightweight approvals in any SharePoint list for easy request tracking
-* [Vesa Juvonen](https://www.linkedin.com/in/vesajuvonen/)  (Microsoft) – Introduction new Viva Connections card designer v2 experience
+* [Sam Betts](https://www.linkedin.com/in/sambettscv/) (Microsoft) - Building Copilot Feedback Bot for collecting feedback from users
+* [Simran Ajwani](https://www.linkedin.com/in/simranajwani/) (Microsoft) - Microsoft 365 Search Connector in Power Platform
+* [David Warner](https://www.linkedin.com/in/davidwarnerii/)  (Microsoft) - Power Platform & M365 Animations - Tips & Tricks

 Also: 📷 Picture Time with community in Together Mode!